The forces of ratings inflation

 Off the top of my head and in no particular order, I think ratings skew high for the following reasons.

-When a user hovers over a potential rating on BoardGameGeek, they see the following guidelines for interpretation of the site’s 10-point scale:
+When a user hovers over a potential rating for a board game on BGG, they see the following guidelines for interpretation of the site’s 10-point scale:

 - Awful - defies game description.